Top Reasons to Implement a Gluten-Free, Casein-Free Diet

 - “Overall, dietary intervention studies in these children have not been able to address the multiple, integrated consequences of inappropriate proteins in the diets of individuals with ASD, including dietary protein digestion, gut-associated immune responses, and potential perturbations to the intestinal microbiota, much less provide the diagnostics to build tailored solutions.”

-As you can see, there are lots of reasons why you should consider implementing a GFCF diet for autism.
-TACA has lots of tips and information on how to start the diet:
+As shown above, there are lots of reasons why you should consider implementing a GFCF diet for autism.
+For this reason, TACA has lots of tips and information on how to start the diet:

 - Introduction to the Gluten-Free, Casein-Free, Soy-Free Diet